 - travel with an organized group while carrying out the obligations of the fellowship.

 Additionally, these Fellowships are intended to introduce students to cultures, peoples, and areas of the world with which they are not familiar, therefore:

-- travel to highly westernized areas (such Western Europe, Canada, Australia, or New Zealand) is not competitive;
+- travel to highly westernized/developed areas (including Europe, Canada, Australia, New Zealand) is not competitive;

 - family heritage trips are not competitive;